samhitamodala1/Samhita-Modala-Portfolio/index.md

 <!--- Challenges you're facing and solving in your future milestones -->
 <!--- What your plan is to complete your project -->

-# Description:
+Description:
 This is my starter project.
 It is a retro arcade console, and the reason I picked this is because I felt like it interested me the most.
-I'll give a short summary of how it works.
 Basically, once you press the red button to turn it on, you can click the left and right yellow buttons, which change the games.
 As you can see, there are multiple games you can play.
 Some games you can play are Tetris, Snake, etc., etc. Some components in this project are, of course, the buttons, the score tracker in the top right, the port for connecting it to a computer, a buzzer, a battery pack, the clear plastic frame, and so much more.

-# Challenge:
+Challenge:
 The biggest challenge I faced was soldering.
 It was not only tedious but also difficult, as the holes were pretty close to each other, which caused solder to get into the wrong holes.
 I messed up the soldering for the battery pack, so I had to remove the solder and redo it, but it worked great after that.

-# Next Steps:
+Next Steps:
 My next step is to start on my wrist rehabilitation device.
 I've set 3 milestones for myself too, which are
   1. Test each component individually (ESP32, buzzer, flex sensors, etc.)
   2. Work on sensor integration and finding ranges